-All our tech is designed to be fit for purpose -- but one unit can’t be fit for all purposes
+All our tech and terminals are designed to be fit for purpose -- but one unit can’t be fit for all purposes

 Cost considerations should not trump effectiveness when evaluating value for investment